 Nicaragua's gay-friendliness has swung back and forth over the years, due to the country's internal political and religious struggles.
 Right now, the country is moderately welcoming – gay sex is no longer a crime in Nicaragua.
 In fact, the capital city of Managua has held a gay pride parade every year since 1991.
 Managua's primary gay bars are Tabu and Lollipop.
 The colonial city of Granada also boasts a number of gay-friendly destinations, like dance club Mi Terra and Imagine.
 Gay communities in both cities are hospitable and approachable.

+Homosexuality is legal in Honduras, but it's still primarily underground – with good reason.
 There were allegedly 58 murders of gays and lesbians in Honduras in 2011.
 Gay marriage and adoption were made illegal in 2005 via constitutional amendment.
 Bamboo is the most gay-friendly bar in the capital city of Tegucigalpa.
-The internet lists Olimpus in San Pedro Sula as the only gay-friendly bar.
+The internet lists Olympus in San Pedro Sula as the only gay-friendly bar.
 The well-traveled Bay Islands of Utila and Roatan are decently gay-friendly, although there aren't any openly gay bars.
 Discretion is advised.

-While discrimination on the basis of sexual orientation is prohibited in El Salvador, homophobia is widespread and violence toward gays and lesbians isn't uncommon.
+While discrimination on the basis of sexual orientation is prohibited in El Salvador, homophobia is widespread, and violence toward gays and lesbians isn't uncommon.
 Due to the country's deeply Catholic population, the gay nightlife scene in El Salvador is very much underground.
 Lonely Planet lists two gay discos in San Salvador: Yascuas and Mileniun, located in the same building.